yugabyte/yugabyte-db/docs/content/preview/develop/learn/date-and-time-ysql.md

 Best practise is to pass all text representations of date and time data types through a `TO_DATE` or `TO_TIMESTAMP` function.
 There is no 'to_time' function as its format is always fixed of 'HH24:MI:SS.ms', therefore be careful of AM/PM times and your milliseconds can also be thousandths of a second, so either 3 or 6 digits should be supplied.

 The final example above illustrates the difficulty that can occur with dates.
-The system is expecting a 'DMY' value but your source is of format 'MDY', therefore YugabyteDB will not know how to convert it in ambiguous cases, therefore be explicit as shown.
+The system is expecting a 'DMY' value but your source is of format 'MDY', therefore YugabyteDB doesn't know how to convert it in ambiguous cases, therefore be explicit as shown.

 ## Getting dirty - into the logs you go